Funerals

 “Jesus has promised peace, a banquet table for the family of the Lord, a table where all hearts open … where light on the lampstand for all to see, see the overflowing life, Jesse’s life continuing to bless us one and all, a place where there is no time, toil, or travail, all things new.
 Jesse welcomes what the Lord has prepared and with open hands and open heart will make his contribution to the glory of God.
 It will be all right.
 All of us are in the hands of God.
 Amen.”

-Ed’s constancy brings to mind a commentary called “Always Go to the Funeral” written by Deirdre Sullivan in 2005, which aired in the National Public Radio series This I Believe, about why funerals matter.
+Ed’s constancy brings to mind a radio essay on the importance of such services called “Always Go to the Funeral” written by Deirdre Sullivan.
+It aired in the National Public Radio series This I Believe (2005).

 “I believe in always going to the funeral.
 My father taught me that. … In going to funerals, I’ve come to believe that while I wait to make a grand heroic gesture, I should just stick to the small inconveniences that let me share in life’s inevitable, occasional calamity. …